 The risk assessment shall be reviewed following mobilisation, and where construction work planned differs significantly from the work activities outlined in the CRAW, to reflect a greater understanding of the environment and work scope.
 The CRA shall become the projects hazard and risk register and be maintained for the life of the project.
-The CRA and Environmental Aspect and Impact register shall be displayed in all offices and crib huts.
+The CRA and Environmental Aspect and Impact register shall be available to all interested parties on site through the QR code portal.

-Refer: SCEE-BS-RM-TEM-0006 Construction Risk Assessment SCEE-BS-RM-PRO-0002 Operational Risk SCEE-BS-RM-TEM-0002 Risk Criteria Matrix SCEE-BS-HS-TEM-0016 Environmental Aspect & Impact Register
+Refer: SCEE-BS-RM-TEM-0006 Construction Risk Assessment

+SCEE-BS-RM-PRO-0002 Operational Risk SCEE-BS-RM-TEM-0002 Risk Criteria Matrix

+SCEE-BS-HS-TEM-0016 Environmental Aspect & Impact Register